Whoaa512/starred/README.md

 ## Python

+- [e2b-dev/e2b](https://github.com/e2b-dev/e2b) - Vercel for AI agents.
+We help developers to build, deploy, and monitor AI agents.
+Focusing on specialized AI agents that build software for you - your personal software developers.
 - [smol-ai/developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
 - [greshake/llm-security](https://github.com/greshake/llm-security) - New ways of breaking app-integrated LLMs
 - [jdagdelen/hyperDB](https://github.com/jdagdelen/hyperDB) - A hyper-fast local vector database for use with LLM Agents.
 Now accepting SAFEs at $135M cap.